danstis/rmstale/README.md

 This project follows semantic versioning (SemVer) for releases.
 To create a new release:

 1. Ensure all changes are committed to the main branch via a pull request.
-2. Tag the commit with a version number following the format `v1.2.3` (where 1 is the major version, 2 is the minor version, and 3 is the patch version).
+2. The release pipeline will automatically generate a tag if the build number is a clean semver version without a prerelease tag (e.g., `v1.2.3`).
-3. Push the tag to the repository.
+3. Alternatively, you can manually tag a commit with a version number following the format `v1.2.3` (where 1 is the major version, 2 is the minor version, and 3 is the patch version) and push the tag to the repository.
 4. The CI/CD pipeline will automatically build and publish the release.